Arbutus unedo: Taxonomy

 Arbutus unedo was one of the many species described by Carl Linnaeus in Volume One of his landmark 1753 work Species Plantarum, giving it the name it still bears today.

 A study published in 2001 which analyzed ribosomal DNA from Arbutus and related genera found Arbutus to be paraphyletic, and A. unedo to be closely related to the other Mediterranean Basin species such as A. andrachne and A. canariensis and not to the western North American members of the genus.

 Arbutus unedo and A. andrachne hybridise naturally where their ranges overlap; the hybrid has been named Arbutus × andrachnoides (syn.
-A. × hybrida, or A. andrachne × unedo), inheriting traits of both parent species, though fruits are not usually borne freely, and as a hybrid is unlikely to breed true from seed.
+A. × hybrida, or A. andrachne × unedo), inheriting traits of both parent species, although fruits are not usually borne freely, and as a hybrid is unlikely to breed true from seed.

 It is sold in California as Arbutus x Marina named for a district in San Francisco where it was hybridized.